loosolab/UROPA/docs/output.md

 ```

 ![table1](img/output-formats-01.png)
-_Table 1: AllHits for one query_
+_Table 1: AllHits for one query
+The column order is: peak_id, peak_chr, peak_start, peak_center, peak_end, peak_strand, feature, feat_start, feat_end, feat_strand, distance, feat_anchor, genomic_location, feat_ovl_peak, peak_ovl_feat, gene_name, gene_type, query_

 ![table2](img/output-formats-02.png)
-_Table 2: FinalHits for one query_
+_Table 2: FinalHits for one query

-As displayed in Table 1, peak_22 has two valid annotations, but only the best of those is presented in the FinalHits as displayed in Table2.
-The peaks peak_355 and peak_356 have either no valid annotation or only one valid annotation, thus they stay the same in both files.
+The column order is: peak_id, peak_chr, peak_start, peak_center, peak_end, peak_strand, feature, feat_start, feat_end, feat_strand, distance, feat_anchor, genomic_location, feat_ovl_peak, peak_ovl_feat, gene_name, gene_type, query_

+As displayed in Table 1 and 2, peak_355 is a representative of Case 1.
+There is no valid annotation at all, there is an NA row in both output tables.
+The peaks 356 and 765 belong to Case 2, there is one valid annotation for them, their annotation is displayed in the same way in AllHits and FinalHits (Table 1 and 2).
+Whereas peak_769 has three valid annotations for the specified query.
+All of them are displayed in the AllHits output (Table 1).
+In the FinalHits only the best annotation, the one for gene NOP16 with the minimal distance of 937 is represented in the FinalHits (Table 2).

 #Output files (multiple queries)
 UROPA annotation with multiple queries result in at least three output tables.
 Those are the Uropa_AllHits, Uropa_FinalHits, and Uropa_BestperQuery_Hits.
 If the *-r* parameter is added in the command line call, there will the additional output Uropa_Reformatted_HitsperPeak file.
 With a configuration as followed, a cut out of all generated output files will look as in Table 3 to 6 and Figure 1.
 Peak and annotation files are further discribed [here](http://uropa.readthedocs.io/en/latest/uropa-example/#used-peak-and-annotation-files).
+The UROPA annotation process for multiple queries can run into one more case as described for one query:

+* **Case 1 to 3** as described above

+* **Case 4**: There are valid annotations for multiple queries -> all valid annotations will be given in the AllHits, the best annotation (smallest distance across all queries) will be presented in the FinalHits.

 ```json
 "queries":[
 		{"feature":"gene", "distance":10000, "feature.anchor":"start", "internals":"True",